kintone-samples/SAMPLE-Related-records-count-plug-in/README.md

 3. Add the plug-in to a specific Kintone App
 Reference: https://get.kintone.help/hc/en-us/articles/115001511188-Adding-Plug-ins-to-an-App
 4. Make sure that a Related Records field and a Blank Space field (with an Element ID set up) are placed in the form of your Kintone App.
 Access the plug-in settings, and set up the neccessary settings.
 Save the settings, and update the App.
 5. Click the + button on the Record List page to start adding a new record.
-If there are Related Records available, the number of fetched Related Records will be displayed in the Blank Space field.
+After saving the record, if there are Related Records available, the number of fetched Related Records will be displayed in the Blank Space field.

 ## How to modify
 1. Fork to your repo